LSSTDESC/SN-PWV/docs/source/overview/data_provenance.rst

 **Data Source:** Sourced from the `Goettingen Spectral Library <http://phoenix.astro.physik.uni-goettingen.de/?page_id=15>`_.

 **Description:**
-    High resolution stellar spectra representing a variety of stellar types.
+    The Goettingen Spectral Library provides high resolution stellar spectra representing a variety of stellar types.
+Spectra were downloaded for a handful of spectral types, with additional spectra being downloaded on an "as needed" basis.